abbykrish/cs360v-f21/Lab2.md

 What kinds of metadata does the object have?
 What is this function doing?
 It is described in the function header, but try to put it in your own words.

 4. The first function you implement in this project will have you check many errors, prior to the actual function logic.
-What are some of the reasons why we must do this in OS level code, the user never sees? (looking for something about isolation, etc.)
+What are some of the reasons why we must do this in OS level code, the user never sees?

 Recommended files to look through before starting: